 Subject: [name of a lead company or name of your company]

-Salutation: Good morning/Dear [recipient name]
+Salutation: Good morning/Dear [Recipient name]

 [Opening]

-[Intro] give your short formal introduction and remind the reader that how we met.
-Then, write your (purpose).
-[Call to action] and also if you want prompt response, so request the recipient for action. i.e. I am eager to receive your email back.
+[Intro] Provide a short, formal introduction and remind the reader of how you met.
+Then, state the purpose of your email.
+[Call to Action] Also, if you want a prompt response, request that the recipient take action, e.g., “I am eager to receive your email reply.”

 [Closing]